dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-01_en.md

-The clear command removes all facts from memory, as shown by the following.
+<p class="code-label">The clear command removes all facts from memory, as shown by the following.</p>
 ```scheme
 CLIPS> (facts)
 f-1 (duck)